New York City again pauses plan to move homeless from Lucerne Hotel

 UPPER WEST SIDE, Manhattan (WABC) -- City Hall is pausing its plan to force homeless residents out of a hotel on the Upper West Side after three men asked a judge to stop the move.

-The city says it is waiting for the judge's ruling on the last-ditch effort to stop the relocation of 235 people living in the Lucerne Hotel.
+The judge issued a temporary restraining order against the city from relocating 235 people living in the Lucerne Hotel.

-They were supposed to be moved to a former Radison Hotel in Lower Manhattan Monday, but the three men sued, saying the move would cause them "massive psychological damage" ad "irreparable harm."
+They were supposed to be moved to a former Radisson Hotel in Lower Manhattan Monday, but the three men sued, saying the move would cause them "massive psychological damage" ad "irreparable harm."

 Exclusive: Tenants living in Manhattan hotel alongside homeless men say they feel trapped

-In the meantime, the city will go ahead with moving other homeless to the former Radison, but not those from the Lucerne.
+In the meantime, the city will go ahead with moving other homeless to the former Radisson, but not those from the Lucerne.

 "The reality here is we need to get people into long-term shelters, not temporary hotels," Mayor Bill de Blasio said.
 "The temporary hotels were about an immediate crisis.
 As we can move away from them, we need to, but we need to do it the smart way and the right way."